Onasemnogene abeparvovec: Controversy

 In the months leading up to the medication's approval by the US Food and Drug Administration (FDA), a whistleblower informed Novartis that certain studies of the medication had been subject to data manipulation.
-Novartis fired two AveXis executives it determined responsible for the alleged data manipulation but informed the FDA of the data integrity issue only in June 2019, a month after the drug's approval.
+In a filing to the FDA, Novartis said that two executives, brothers Brian and Allan Kaspar manipulated the data, pressured others into manipulating data and then attempted to cover it up.
+Novartis fired the executives it deemed responsible for the data manipulation but informed the FDA of the data integrity issue only in June 2019, a month after the drug's approval.
 The delay drew strong condemnation from the FDA.
 In October 2019, the company admitted to not having informed the FDA and the European Medicines Agency (EMA) for seven months about toxic effects of the intravenous formulation observed in laboratory animals.
 Due to data manipulation issue, the EMA withdrew their decision to allow an accelerated assessment of the medication.

 In December 2019, Novartis announced that it would donate 100 doses of onasemnogene abeparvovec per year to children outside the US through a global lottery.
 The decision, which has been claimed by Novartis to be based on a recommendation by unnamed bioethicists, was received with much criticism by the European Commission, some European healthcare regulators and patient groups who see it as emotionally burdening, suboptimal, and ethically questionable.
 Novartis did not consult with families or doctors before announcing the scheme.